jmsckv/EncDecMeta/readme.md

 Further you can find out about configurable hyperparameters for which a default value is set by `cd $CODEPATH && grep -r config.get`.

+## Building Blocks

+The search space consists of three abstractions:

+- `Downsampling Blocks` halving the resolution of incoming feature maps while doubling the number of channels.
+The first operation in such a block is always hard-coded to be a 3x3 convolution with stride 2.
+After this layer, an arbitrary number of layers can be specified within the block.

+- `Bottleneck Blocks` keeping both the number of feature maps and the spatial resolution constant.
+Within each of these blocks at least on layer must be specified.

+- `Upsampling Blocks` always double the spatial resolution while halving the number of outgoing feature maps compared to the previous block.
+In these blocks the first two layers are hardcoded.
+Firstly, a 1x1 depthwise convolution fuses feature maps from the previous decoder block and the horizontally skip-connected encoder blocks of the same spatial resolution.
+Then a 3x3 transpose convolution with stride 2 guarantees the upsampling by a factor of two.
+Afterwards, an arbitrary number of layers can be horizontally stacked.

 ## Example: Unet